 Deluxe Junior Suite

-Offering a generous 40 sq m of space, these suites are located in the gardens, set back from the beach in two storey, plantation style buildings.
+Offering a generous 40 sq m of space, these suites are located in the gardens, set back from the beach in two story, plantation style buildings.

 The suites have a beautiful heritage feel with mahogany wood floors, canopy beds and shutters.
 The ground floor suites have a large veranda leading out to the gardens while the first floor suites feature a large terrace/balcony.